CleverRaven/Cataclysm-DDA/doc/tutorial_mapping.md

 ```
 There.
 Now when I put a space on the mapgen file, it will make a patch of dirt.
 A period will make regular grass, a comma will make long grass, and a bar will make tall grass.

+> **How do I know what terrains to use, this file is thousands of lines long?** Well, there are two ways.
+You can either use *search* in the file to look for something, if you already know that terrain exists in-game; or, you can open up another mapgen file from the game folder and see what some of hte terrains used in it are.
+I recommend both methods.

 The only thing is, I want to make this map have some organic randomness to it.
 I don't want to have to draw a cool irregular shape, and have it always look identical when it appears in mapgen.
 Luckily, there's a crazy-ass way to do it in the game already!
 Check this shiznit out.

 ```